practicalli/spacemacs/spacemacs-basics/evil-tools/iedit-a-function.md

 # iedit a function

-iedit state you can:
+In iedit state you can:

 `F` to limit the scope to the current function
 `L` to limit the scope to the current line
 `J` to increase the scope (starting from the current line) one line below `K` to increase the scope one line above

-navigate between the occurrences with n and N and TAB to remove an occurrence.
+Navigate between the occurrences with `n` and `N` and `TAB` to remove an occurrence.